virtual-labs/exp-estimation-of-phosphate-content-amrt/experiment/aim.md

+### Aim of the experiment
-### To determine the amount of phosphate in soft drinks
+- To determine the amount of phosphate in soft drinks